Awards

 - The recipient is invited to write a review article for or organise a special issue in Ethology (Wiley).

-The candidate is expected to be a member of the Ethologische Gesellschaft e.V. for at least one year.
-Candidates are considered within six years after their doctoral exam, excluding any substantial leave periods, such as extensive sick leave or parental leave (i.e. one year per child for women and taken paternal leave for men).
-Key papers must have been written in English and published in peer-reviewed journals.
-In case of multiple authorships, the contributions of the candidate need to be stated in the nomination.
+The candidate is expected to have been a member of the Ethologische Gesellschaft e.V. for at least one year.
+Candidates must have obtained their doctoral degree within the past six years, excluding any substantial leave periods, such as extended sick leave or parental leave (i.e., one year per child for women and taken paternal leave for men).
+All eligibility criteria, including the exact awarding date of the PhD, must be clearly stated in the application.